 Tracing and messaging

 The same tracing and messaging facilities are used for the front end as well as for the back end service.
 Messages are defined in a single file while trace information is not.
 Trace statements are defined at its particular position within the code.
-All messages have a specific identifier.
+All messages have a specific identifier that consists of the following parts:

+OLTFS[S|C]NNNN[I|W|E]

+where

+‘S’ or ‘C’ is used based on if the message is written by the OpenLTFS backend process or by the client.

+NNNN is a four digit number.

+‘I’, ‘W’, and ‘E’ are used depending if the message is informational, a warning, or an error message.

+For some of the messages – like usage information – it is not appropriate to print out the identifier.
+The message identifier is following by a line number enclosed in round brackets.

+A message can look like the following example:

+OLTFSC0005E(50): wrong command 'asd' specified.

+The C style macros MSG_OUT(<identifier>, arguments) for the messages showing the message identifier and MSG_INFO((<identifier>, arguments) for messages skipping the identifier within the output are used.

 To write trace and message output to corresponding log files a facility should be used that is most common on Linux and its distributions.
 It looks like on RHEL 7 and on SLES 12 the rsyslog service is available for logging purposes.